kshannon-ucsd/dsc100/pages/practice.md

 <details>
 <summary>Solution</summary>
 A superkey is any set of attributes that can uniquely identify a tuple, while a candidate key is a minimal superkey (removing any attribute would make it no longer unique).
-For instance, some of the super and/or candidate keys in this case:
+For instance, some of the super and/or candidate keys in this case:<br />

-- {id} is both a candidate key and a superkey
+- {id} is both a candidate key and a superkey<br />
-- {id, name} is only a superkey (not minimal)
+- {id, name} is only a superkey (not minimal)<br />
-- {id, major} is only a superkey (not minimal)
+- {id, major} is only a superkey (not minimal)<br />
 - {name} is neither (might not be unique)
 </details>